nixworks/public/news/2005/08/5/index.md

 ##### War in Afghanistan (2001-present)
 ### [ Conflict in Afghanistan: Al-Arabiya television broadcasts video footage shot by al-Qaeda which appears to show the downing of a US Chinook helicopter in Afghanistan. ](/news/2005/08/5/conflict-in-afghanistan-al-arabiya-television-broadcasts-video-footage-shot-by-al-qaeda-which-appears-to-show-the-downing-of-a-us-chinook.md)
-_Context: War in Afghanistan (2001-present), al-Qaeda, Chinook helicopter, Al-Arabiya, Afghanistan_
+_Context: Chinook helicopter, Afghanistan, Al-Arabiya, al-Qaeda, War in Afghanistan (2001-present)_

 ##### Yahoo!
 ### [ Yahoo! has introduced a test version of a new search service Yahoo!
 Audio Search that it claims can comb through 50 million music, voice and other audio files. ](/news/2005/08/5/yahoo-has-introduced-a-test-version-of-a-new-search-service-yahoo-audio-search-that-it-claims-can-comb-through-50-million-music-voice-an.md)
-_Context: Yahoo!
-Audio Search, Yahoo!_
+_Context: Yahoo!, Yahoo!
+Audio Search_

 ##### Earthquake
 ### [ An earthquake in Papua, Indonesia, reached 6.0 on the Richter scale.
 There are no reports of casualties.](/news/2005/08/5/an-earthquake-in-papua-indonesia-reached-6-0-on-the-richter-scale-there-are-no-reports-of-casualties.md)
-_Context: Indonesia, earthquake, Papua, Richter scale_
+_Context: earthquake, Richter scale, Papua, Indonesia_

 ##### Newmont Minahasa Raya
 ### [ Newmont Minahasa Raya, a local subsidiary of U.S. mining giant Newmont Mining, and its executive Richard Ness, go on trial in North Sulawesi accused of polluting a Buyat Bay near its mine in Indonesia. ](/news/2005/08/5/newmont-minahasa-raya-a-local-subsidiary-of-u-s-mining-giant-newmont-mining-and-its-executive-richard-ness-go-on-trial-in-north-sulawes.md)
-_Context: Sulawesi island, Newmont Minahasa Raya, Indonesia, subsidiary, Newmont Mining, mine, Buyat Bay_
+_Context: Sulawesi island, Buyat Bay, Newmont Mining, mine, Indonesia, Newmont Minahasa Raya, subsidiary_

 ##### China
 ### [ The People's Republic of China formally charges Hong Kong reporter Ching Cheong, journalist for "The Straits Times", of spying. ](/news/2005/08/5/the-people-s-republic-of-china-formally-charges-hong-kong-reporter-ching-cheong-journalist-for-the-straits-times-of-spying.md)
-_Context: Hong Kong, Ching Cheong, spying, China, The Straits Times_
+_Context: Hong Kong, spying, The Straits Times, China, Ching Cheong_

 ##### Typhoon Matsa
 ### [ Typhoon Matsa hits Taiwan ](/news/2005/08/5/typhoon-matsa-hits-taiwan.md)
-_Context: Taiwan, Typhoon Matsa_
+_Context: Typhoon Matsa, Taiwan_

 ##### Russia
 ### [ Russian Priz class mini-submarine AS-28 and its 7 crewmembers are stuck underwater off the Pacific coast ](/news/2005/08/5/russian-priz-class-mini-submarine-as-28-and-its-7-crewmembers-are-stuck-underwater-off-the-pacific-coast.md)